atet/raspberrypi/README.md

 ### 2.1.
 Download Operating System: Raspbian Linux

 * We will use a command line interface (CLI)-only Linux operating system
-* There is no graphical user interface (GUI) like Microsoft Windows has; your interaction with the Raspberry Pi will be completely through text commands
+   * There is no graphical user interface (GUI) like Microsoft Windows
+   * Your interaction with the Raspberry Pi will be completely through text commands from a different computer
 * Download the latest Raspbian **Lite** image from: [https://www.raspberrypi.org/downloads/raspbian/](https://www.raspberrypi.org/downloads/raspbian/)

 [![.img/step02a.png](.img/step02a.png)](#nolink)